Farow/hexchat-scripts/README.md

 ### Perl scripts for HexChat and/or Xchat

+#### autocomplete-no-spaces.pl
+Removes the space that is inserted after completing a nick, the moment you hit a different key.
+No more backspace!

 #### ctrl-enter.pl
 Sends the text in the inputbox to the server without any processing.
 Mostly useful for sending lines starting with a slash, instead of prefixing it with another slash or using /say.